instructlab/instructlab-bot/README.md

 ## Resources

+### PoC Infrastructure

 For PoC purposes, we're running this on a single EC2 instance.
 We're using the following resources:

 - Flavor: p3.2xlarge (has 1 GPU)
 - OS: Fedora 39

 We are using Ansible to automate the setup and teardown of the environment.

+### Future Infrastructure

+If we decide to move forward with this workflow after the PoC, we envision:

+- An OpenShift cluster with nodes that have GPUs
+- Make use of workflows in OpenShift AI (kubeflow) for doing training
+- Run our teacher model, as well as models built for PRs via kserve
+  - Make use of serverless / knative capabilities here to allow for scaling down to zero for PR models not in use.

 ## Components